 She was told her son needed a blood transfusion immediately.
 Alone and without any resources, Rabia broke down.
 Her husband comforted her over the phone, asking her to have faith.

 Soon they found a solution.
-She got to a MSF Doctors Without Borders hospital where her son received treatment free of charge.
+She got to a hospital run by a non-governmental organisation, where her son received treatment free of charge.

 “Musawir is getting better, but I do not know if he will be healthy.
 I am so tired,” she said.

 Two days after this interview, Musawir tragically passed away; he was suffering from malnutrition and severe sepsis.